Mustaqeem-Shaikh/car-price-prediction/README.md

 4) Scalable and ready for production deployment

 Example Input
-name	year	km_driven	fuel transmission	owner
-Maruti Swift	2019	45000	Petrol	Dealer	Manual	First Owner
+name	             year	        km_driven        	fuel          transmission     	    owner Maruti Swift	     2019	          45000	         Petrol		         Manual        	   First Owner

 Predicted Price: ₹5.6 Lakhs

-The below things we can do in this project for the Future Improvements are mentioned below:-
+The below things we can do in this project for the Future Improvements:-

 1) We can also integrate MLOps tools like MLflow or DVC for version controling

 2) We can extend deployment to AWS S3 + Lambda + API Gateways

 3) We can  build  a React frontend for better UI